 "Very, very happy with service would not hesitate to recommend.
 Truly made the day extra special."

 As you can see, exactly why it came to be lucky is lost with the passage of time.

 My intensive study has found no written Royal Decree to give us the true facts and some confusion as to which King George to credit.
-The instance with the horse is said to have happened between 1730 -1740 which is during the reign of King George II (1727 - 1760) but as the Top Hat came about in the 1770's, it's easy to see why some people would believe it was King George III (1760 - 1820)
+The instance with the horse is said to have happened between 1730 -1740 which is during the reign of King George II (1727 - 1760) but as the Top Hat came about in the 1770's, it's easy to see why some people would believe it could have been King George III (1760 - 1820).